 The final step is making sure that you have the right plan for your intended online use.
 If you need a lot of data, then it might be better to go with the unlimited plan, but if you’re only using WiFi in one or two rooms at home then an entry-level package will suffice.

 You might live somewhere in a region that simply doesn’t have much choice when it comes to high-speed, low-latency, broadband.
 However, you might be in luck.

 Elon Musk’s SpaceX has released StarLink and now has coverage in some parts of the UK.
 Check out their website here if you fancy having a go at their beta program.
 This may be a tad expensive, but this revolutionary service is worth checking out if it is in your budget and you qualify.

 Virgin Media Service: Is Virgin Down?

-You are probably wondering if Virgin broadband down in your area, and how to fix it.
-Most people ask is there a problem with virgin in your area when there is a disconnection or a slow down in speed.
-For the most part this can be on Virgin’s end, especially if you want to find out if there are WiFi issues in your area.
+You are probably wondering if Virgin broadband is down in your area and how to fix it.
+Most people ask if is there a problem with Virgin in your area when there is a disconnection or a slow down in speed.
+For the most part, this can be on Virgin’s end, especially if you want to find out if there are WiFi issues in your area.

 You can usually tell if Virgin down today by trying to connect to popular websites like Virgin Media or Google.
 If you can’t connect, then you will have to check Virgin broadband status on your router and find out with the virgin outage checker.

-If you want to find out is Virgin WiFi down then the first thing you should check is your Virgin Media router.
+If you want to find out if Virgin WiFi is down then the first thing you should check is your Virgin Media router.
 Follow our article here to find out if your router lights are reporting any problems.
-If you notice that you are have issues then you will need to check why Virgin not is working in your area via Virgin Media’s support page.
+If you notice that you are having issues, then you will need to check why Virgin is not working in your area via Virgin Media’s support page.